Vector-Valued Gossip over $w$-Holonomic Networks: Main Result

+for any walk $\gamma$ in ${D}_G(w)$. } By a possible abuse of notation, we represent the path $\psi(e)$ by its vertex sequence while concatenation operation $\vee$ remains defined on the underlying edges.

-for any walk $\gamma$ in ${D}_G(w)$.
-Note the order reversal in the above equation, a change that is essential for maintaining coherence.
+Note that the order reversal in the above equation, {is} a change that is essential for maintaining coherence.
 The gossip process evolves as the left multiplication of local stochastic matrices while the paths in the derived graph $D_G(w)$ correspond to the right multiplication of matrices with row vectors.

-We provide an example for the derivation of $D_G(w)$. \begin{example} Consider a simple, connected, bridgeless graph with matrix weights $A_e \in \mathbb{R}^{nm\times nm}$ as depicted in Figure~\ref{fig:butterfly_graph}.
+We provide an example for the derivation of $D_G(w)$. \begin{exmp} Consider a simple, connected, bridgeless graph with matrix weights $A_e \in \mathbb{R}^{nm\times nm}$ as depicted in Figure~\ref{fig:butterfly_graph}.
 Consider the pointed cycles $C_1=v_1v_2v_3v_1$, $C_2=v_4v_1v_5v_4$ and $C_3=v_5v_7v_6v_5$ in $G$.
 Assume that the set of local stochastic matrices $A_e, e \in E$ is $w$-holonomic for $G$ and the corresponding orbit sets of the weight vector $w$ around each of these cycles are

 where the $w$-order of the cycles $C_1$, $C_2$ and $C_3$ are $k_1,k_2$ and $1$, respectively.